 Outrigger Canoe/Land Program

-Newport Bay Conservancy uses activities from the guide as part of its Outrigger Canoe/Land Program.
-NBC conducts this program out of the Newport Aquatic Center for high school and college students.
+Newport Bay Conservancy conducts an Environmental Education Program out of the Newport Aquatic Center for high school and college students.
 Students spend a couple hours on the water in an outrigger learning about the Bay and frequent winged visitors and a couple hours on land learning about plants and the different habitats of the Upper Newport Bay.
 Last year, over 1,200 students from 18 different schools participated.
+For more information, contact Carissa Macias, Program Coordinator at email@example.com or 949-923-2269.